IlyaKavaleu/PasswordHelp/README.md

-o Do Woo
+<h1>PasswordHelp</h1>

-How started my project on your local server?
+<h3>How started my project on your local server?</h3>h3>
-The project for study Django.<
+The project for study Django.

 Stack:
-- Python - SqLite - Redis - Local Developing All actions should be executed from the source directory of the project and only after installing all requirements.
+- Python - HTML - CSS - Local Developing All actions should be executed from the source directory of the project and only after installing all requirements.
 Firstly, create and activate a new virtual environment: python3.9 -m venv ../venv source ../venv/bin/activate

 Install packages:
-pip install --upgrade pip
+<h3>pip install --upgrade pip</h3>h3>

+Run project dependencies and local server.
-pip install -r requirements.txt
+<h3>pip install -r requirements.txt</h3>

-Run project dependencies, migrations, fill the database with the fixture data etc.:
-./manage.py migrate ./manage.py loaddata <path_to_fixture_files> ./manage.py runserver

-Run Redis Server:
-redis-server
-Run Celery:
-celery -A store worker --loglevel=INFO
+<h3>python manage.py runserver</h3>